TheBagarius/PropertyTycoon-SussexUni/README.md

 Docs/ folder contains all documents for this project.

-Docs/Report/ contains the Report and the Latex and Markdown files used to generate the PDF.
+Docs/Report/ contains the Report and the Latex files used to generate the PDF. logs not kept.
 Before submitting a copy of the PDF will be placed in the root directory if one of us remembers.

+Docs/JAVADOC/ contains the automatically generated javadocs.

 .idea/ folder contains the configuration for the IntelliJ Idea IDE

 src/ Contains all the source code for the project

-src/Data/ Contains all the CSV files containing Board Data, and the various cards
+Data/ Contains all the CSV files containing Board Data, and the various cards

+newUI/ Contains the new UI designed by Salem and Abdullah that has not yet been merged with the code

 ## Where is the Main Method?

 In the Main.java file

+## Where are all the deliverables

+see above, as for text deliverables they are all in the same report.pdf file.

 ## Tools we used